-Employment Opportunities in the Tri-Mission France, Consulates and American Presence Posts (APPs)
+Employment Opportunities in the Joint-Mission France, Consulates and American Presence Posts (APPs)

-How to apply for a job with the Tri-Mission France
+How to apply for a job with the Joint-Mission France

-The Human Resources (HR) Office in Paris manages the Employment Program for all agencies represented in the Tri-Mission, which includes the Bilateral Mission, UNESCO, and USOECD in Paris, APP Bordeaux, APP Lyon, Consulate General Marseille, APP Rennes, Consulate General Strasbourg, and APP Toulouse.
-The Paris HR Office does not recruit for positions with the American Battles and Monuments Commission (ABMC).
+The Human Resources (HR) Office in Paris manages the Employment Program for all agencies represented in the Joint-Mission, which includes the Bilateral Mission and USOECD in Paris, APP Bordeaux, APP Lyon, Consulate General Marseille, APP Rennes, and Consulate General Strasbourg.
+The Paris HR Office does not recruit for positions with the American Battle Monuments Commission (ABMC).

 The HR Office advertises all of its positions on the embassy internet and through our Facebook and Twitter social media sites.